-Working out problems from you math book is the best way to master difficult concepts.
-When you are doing your homework and you get stuck on a question, try to work out similar questions until you get the hang of it.
+Working out problems from your math book is the best way to master difficult concepts.
+When you are doing your homework, and you get stuck on a question, try to work out similar questions until you get the hang of it.
 Learning calculus is like learning any other skill, and practice makes perfect.

 Review questions from midterms and quizzes and make sure you know how to do the problems.
 Many of those concepts will reappear on the final exam if the final is cumulative.

 Avoid telling yourself negative clichés, such as "I'm not a math person," or "I've never been good at math."
 Cultivate a can-do attitude toward all your college classes, and especially your calculus course.